-In July 2022 Worthing Borough Council endorsed a motion declaring a cost of living emergency following evidence of the impact that rising costs and inflationary pressures are having on local residents, including new households that have not previously had to access financial support.
+Helping those most in need through the cost of living crisis is a focus and priority for Adur District Council with evidence of the impact that rising costs and inflationary pressures are having on local residents, including new households that have not previously had to access financial support.

-The Worthing Cost of Living Roadmap details the high level actions that the Council and its partners in the not for profit, government and private sectors will take to address the impacts of the rising cost of living.
+The Adur Cost of Living Roadmap details the high level actions that the Council and its partners in the not for profit, government and private sectors will take to address the impacts of the rising cost of living.
 Further details about the initiatives, including who will lead on their delivery, timeframes, and measures of success, are set out in an accompanying Cost of Living Action Plan.
 A 'partnership working group' has been convened to provide more immediate guidance on implementation of the Roadmap and Action Plan, and a number of time limited working groups set up to drive delivery of specific initiatives, including housing and homelessness, ethical debt and data sharing.
-Worthing Council provides and funds the administrative support and project management for implementation of the Roadmap
+Adur Council provides and funds the administrative support and project management for implementation of the Roadmap

-Worthing Council's role is one of stewardship - coordinating and supporting implementation of the Roadmap's programme of work.
-Whilst Council is the lead agency for some actions in the Roadmap, its role is to facilitate delivery by partners of the full suite of initiatives in relation to four major areas of focus:
+Adur Council's role is one of stewardship - coordinating and supporting implementation of the Roadmap's programme of work.
+Whilst Council is the lead agency for some actions in the Roadmap, its role is to facilitate delivery by partners of the full suite of initiatives.
+There are four major areas of focus for the Roadmap:

-- 1. Coordinating an urgent response to the cost of living emergency through helping to meet short term need - 2.
-Developing a sustained and co-ordinated community response to ensure that residents who are vulnerable and most at risk of experiencing financial exclusion are able to achieve better financial wellbeing and resilience - 3.
-Considering Council's own organisational culture, policy and practice to ensure it addresses the cost of living crisis - 4.
-Ensuring partners in Worthing work collaboratively to better utilise resources to meet community needs and promote financial wellbeing and resilience
+- 1. Providing Infrastructure support to where there is an immediate short term need. - 2.
+Developing a sustained and co-ordinated community response to ensure that residents who are most at risk of experiencing financial exclusion are able to achieve better financial wellbeing and resilience. - 3.
+That Adur Council considers its own organisational culture, policy and practice to ensure it responds to cost of living impacts. - 4.
+That partners in Adur work collaboratively to better use resources to meet community needs.

-Urgent action is being taken by the Council and its partners to provide a safety net for those households facing the most severe impacts including maximising benefit and income support entitlements, and the provision of food.
-It will also consider place-based initiatives in response to the cumulative needs of neighbourhoods within Worthing.
+Immediate action is being taken by the Council and its partners to support households facing the most severe impacts, including maximising benefit and income support entitlements, and supporting food provision.
+The Roadmap will also look to put in place ongoing sustainable measures for addressing underlying issues, for example financial exclusion, debt management, and reducing people's energy use.
+It will also consider place-based initiatives in response to the cumulative needs of neighbourhoods within Adur.

 As part of the government's levelling up agenda the council has been allocated funding through the UK Shared Prosperity Fund (UKSPF).
-Within the agreed Investment Plan there is commitment to support projects related to the Cost of Living over 3 years, in 2022-23 this included the development of a No Interest Loans Scheme providing loans to financially excluded or vulnerable households that have no other access to affordable loan products.
+Within the agreed Investment Plan there is commitment to support projects related to the Cost of Living over 3 years, in 2022-23 this included the development of a No Interest Loans Scheme providing loans to financially.

-• Proactive
+Proactive